mermaid-js/mermaid/packages/mermaid/src/docs/syntax/mindmap.md

 ## Unclear indentation

 The actual indentation does not really matter only compared with the previous rows.
-If we take the previous example and disrupt it a little we can se how the calculations are performed.
-Let us start with placing C with a smaller indentation than `B`but larger then `A`.
+If we take the previous example and disrupt it a little we can see how the calculations are performed.
+Let us start with placing C with a smaller indentation than `B` but larger then `A`.

 ```
 mindmap